 Notre Dame Cathedral, Paris, in 1889

-In 1889, while a 16-year-old Carmelite novice named Thérèse Martin was assigned refectory and sweeping duties in Lisieux, a great International Exhibition was held in Paris.
+In 1889, a 16-year-old Carmelite novice, Thérèse Martin, was assigned refectory and sweeping duties in Lisieux.
+At the same time a great International Exhibition was held in Paris.
 Its main attractions included the official opening of the Eiffel Tower.
 Two of the young novice’s sisters, Leonie and Celine Martin, attended the exhibition.

 Also in attendance was a 20-year-old student from India who was studying law in London.
 His name was Mohandas K. Gandhi.
 Like Thérèse Martin, Mohandas Gandhi was also to write an autobiography.
 Thérèse named hers: Story of a Soul.
 Mohandas named his: The Story of my experiments with Truth.

 Both were to become great 20th Century Mystics and Saints in their respective religions.

 In her autobiography St. Thérèse of Lisieux wrote:

 In his autobiography Mohandas K Gandhi wrote:

 There are innumerable definitions of God, because His manifestations are innumerable… But I worship God as Truth only.